Infomation on ethics, standards, and best practices related to charitable gift annuities.

 Philanthropy Protection Act of 1995 - Time for a Review

-Presented by the American Council on Gift Annuities and the National Committee on Planned Giving
+Presented by the American Council on Gift Annuities.

-It has come to the attention of the American Council on Gift Annuities (ACGA) that one or more charitable community foundations have been recruiting life insurance agents, securities brokers, financial planners and others to sell charitable gift annuities on commission.
+It has come to the attention of the American Council on Gift Annuities (ACGA) that one or more charitable organizations have been recruited by life insurance agents, securities brokers, financial planners and others to sell gift annuities on commission.
+In addition, promotional materials that have been published indicate products being promoted by for profit companies that are referred to as gift annuities on a commission-based sales approach.

 Federal Disclosure Statement for Gift Annuities